Gandaki River

 The Gandaki River, also known as the Narayani and Gandak, is one of the major rivers in Nepal and a left-bank tributary of the Ganges in India.
+In the Vedic text Shatapatha Brahmana, it is mentioned as Sadanira.
 Its total catchment area is 46300 km2, most of it in Nepal.
 In the Nepal Himalayas, the Gandaki is notable for its deep canyon.
 The basin also contains three mountains over 8000 m, namely Dhaulagiri, Manaslu and Annapurna Massif.
 Dhaulagiri is the highest point of the Gandaki basin.
 In its upper reaches, the river is known as Kali Gandaki (or Gandaki) as it flows through the Mustang District and the famous Kali Gandaki Gorge in Nepal.
 When the river reaches the Terai plains of Nepal, it is referred to as the Narayani River.
 This name change typically occurs near the confluence with the Trishuli River at Devghat in Chitwan.
 Upon entering India, the river is known as the Gandak River.